Illustrated by Sutthiya Lertyongphati

 - The university will send staff and resources to our school to support our Science Week and STEM day

 - Our CREST students will be visiting the university in the very near future

 And all of that from just one parent!
 The gratitude for her help goes through the roof for this.

 I wrote a separate blog post about working with parents here (well worth a read)

 It sounds easy and I apologize if it’s a little patronizing, but not every teacher plans their lessons in-advance.
 This is especially the case for the ‘snoozer losers’, of which I was once an active member.

 - The long-term plan for this class (where they should be in three months time, for example)

 - The location of the students at different points in the lesson (will you bring them to the front?
 Where will groups sit?
 How will you assign groups?)

-- Using EdTech (see my blog post here and here)
+- Incorporating EdTech (see my blog posts here and here)